 Asian Citrus Psyllid

 With California's $2 billion citrus industry at risk, it is important that we work together as a community to stop the insect from spreading.
 Watch this video to see how you can help.
-If you suspect the insect or disease is on your citrus trees, please call your local agricultural commissioner's office at (650) 363-4700 or CDFA's pest hotline at (800) 491-1899.
+If you suspect the insect or disease is on your citrus trees, please call our office at (650) 363-4700 or CDFA's pest hotline at (800) 491-1899.

 Quarantine information including maps are available at the California Department of Food and Agriculture.